Ron Hogg: Political career

 As a schoolteacher between 1973 and 1978, Hogg was an active member of the NAS (later NAS/UWT) teachers' union.
 He served as Branch President for 18 months during this period.

 Upon joining the police service he ceased all political activity due to the obvious conflict of interest.

 On 15 November 2012, following the 2012 election, he was elected the police and crime commissioner for Durham Constabulary.
 He was one of 13 Labour Party commissioners elected in the inaugural elections.

 In October 2013, he announced his support for state-funded consumption rooms for drug addicts.
 Citing similar provisions in Denmark, he stated that they would provide a safer and healthier environment for long term drug users.
 He also suggested that heroin should be provided by the state to addicts, therefore reducing associated crime.

 He was posthumously appointed Commander of the Order of the British Empire (CBE) in the 2020 New Year Honours for charitable and political services.

 Personal life

 Hogg was born in Bridge of Allan, Stirlingshire and lived in Chester le Street up to his death.

 He attended Corby Grammar school between 1963–65, and then Kingswood Grammar School, Corby between 1965 and 1970.
 He was a school teacher at Kingswood School, which became a Comprehensive school in 1969, from about 1973 to 1978.

 He studied Politics at the University of York between 1970 and 1973, and captained the 1st XV rugby team in his final year.

 He was an avid Heart of Midlothian F.C. and Newcastle United F.C. fan, and enjoyed attending Murrayfield to support the Scotland national rugby union team.

-Hogg died on 17 December 2019, aged 68, after a short battle with motor neurone disease.
+Hogg died on 17 December 2019, aged 68, of motor neurone disease, after a short illness.